grantchan/ssh/README.md

-# ssh
+# SSH
-This project is to build a ssh service and client from ground up.
+This project is to build a SSH service and client from ground up.

 It's intended to help me to understand the SSH key exchange process between two parties, especially by the elliptic curve cryptography.